Here are some typical OCF dipoles that are successful designs

 For the PAL-OCF8010 with 200 feet of RG213 feed line and an average height of 30 feet:

-It is well worth the effort to use the 80-10 OCF if you have the room as SWR’s are less on many bands and you do get the use of 75/80 meters also.
+It is well worth the effort to use the 80-10 OCF if you have the room as SWR’s are less on many bands and you do get the use of 75/80 meters also. (antenna tuner may be needed to use both ends of 80 meter band).

 40-10 m OCF antenna layout